Sure, they can help you get college credit and make your transcript more impressive. But are AP tests hard?

-The difficulty of a particular AP class depends on your school and your school’s grading policy (some schools weight AP classes so getting lower than an A won't necessarily drop your GPA below a 4.0).
+The difficulty of an AP class will depend on your school and its grading policy (some schools weigh AP classes so getting lower than an A won't necessarily drop your GPA below a 4.0).

 AP class difficulty also varies a lot from teacher to teacher.
 Some teachers won't assign a lot of work but will expect you to study on your own.
 Others will keep you busy with nightly assignments, practice tests, and projects.